-Sakura smiled at the hopeful expression on the blonde's face.
-"Okay.
+Sakura smiled at the hopeful expression on her friend's face.
+"Alright.
 Sounds good."

-The bit of alcohol in her veins gave her a surge of assertiveness and blatancy.
-Her husband's gigantic office building towered over her almost making her feel as if it was Ryou himself challenging her, leering down at her small form and seeing if she could dare stand up to him.
+The bit of alcohol in her veins gave her a surge of assertiveness.
+Her husband's enormous office building towered over her, almost making her feel as if it was Ryou himself challenging her, leering down at her small form and seeing if she could dare stand up to him.

 With determined steps, Sakura made her way through the main floor's reception area, up the elevators and as the grand door of her husband's office came into view, she fisted her hands in confidence.
 He would NOT be able to avoid her—